DynamicDevices/female-stem-pioneers/CONTRIBUTING.md

-# Contributing to Say Hello Code
+# Contributing to Women Pioneers in STEM

-Thank you for your interest in contributing to Say Hello Code!
-This project aims to provide educational resources for learning programming languages through "Hello, World!" examples.
+Thank you for your interest in contributing to Women Pioneers in STEM!
+This project aims to inspire girls, young women, and educators by celebrating the achievements and stories of women who have been pioneers in Science, Technology, Engineering, and Mathematics.

 ## 📄 License Agreement